nasa/fprime/Svc/FramingProtocol/docs/sdd.md

-\page SvcFrameringProtocol FramerProtocol
+\page SvcFramingProtocol FramingProtocol
-# Svc::FrameringProtocol FrameringProtocol Component
+# Svc::FramingProtocol FramingProtocol Component

 FramingProtocol is used to build the messages for Framer and Deframer.
 It splits out the serialization from the topology hookup allowing the same system component connections to support different byte protocols "on-the-wire".
 F´ is shipped with a default "F´ protocol" which works with F´ Test Gds and amounts to: startword, data, CRC32.